4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.4-Map_list_of_objects/README.md

 + You have to get the age of each person based on their `birth_date`.

++ Take your time to understand the already defined `calculate_age` function.

 + Search in Google "How to get the age of a given birth date in python".

-+ Inside your simplifier function you have to return a concatenation.
++ Inside your `format_greeting` function you have to return a concatenation.

 ## 💻 Expected result: